mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 - "There are ways to readily visualize summaries."
 ---

-# Working With Pandas DataFrames in Python
+# Starting with Data

 We can automate much of our research workflow using Python.
-It's efficient to spend time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format.
+It's efficient to spend time building the code to perform these tasks because once it is built, we can use it over and over on different datasets that use a similar format.
 This makes our methods easy to reproduce and easy to adapt to new projects.
 We can also share our code with colleagues and they can replicate the same analysis.